emrebasaranCE/huawei_devops_bootcamp/week2/README.md

 ## 1. Introduction

-In second week of our bootcamp is focused on using Kubernetes.
+In second week of our bootcamp we are focused on using Kubernetes.

 ## 2. Installing Kubectl, Minikube and Helm